hasanrashid/Scraper/README.md

 ## Features

-- 🧭 Command-line interface for ease of use
 - 🧱 Object-oriented architecture for maintainability and scalability
 - 🌐 Parses web pages using CSS selectors
 - 📎 Extracts links pointing to PDF documents